liam-0398/Eris/README.md

   overwrite-on-drop, time-range select with copy/paste/duplicate, consolidate-to-one-clip, multi-level undo (no redo).
-- **Per-clip gain and detune**: a gain trim (±24 dB) and a pitch detune (±12 semitones, length unchanged) on every clip, in the warp widget.
+- **Per-clip gain and detune**: a gain trim (±24 dB) and a pitch detune on every clip, in the warp widget.
 - **Clip warping**: three independent per-clip modes —
   - **Beats** (default, `BT`): transient-sliced and overlap-capable.
-The source is cut at every detected transient and each slice is triggered as its own voice at the timeline frame the warp maps it to, playing forward at 1:1 and allowed to keep sounding under the next hit — the same trick Ableton's Beats mode uses, which is why compressing a clip (five bars dragged onto four) stays dense instead of going choppy.
+The source is cut at every detected transient and each slice is triggered as its own voice at the timeline frame the warp maps it to, playing forward at 1:1 and allowed to keep sounding under the next hit.
 Pitch-preserving.
   - **Re-Pitch** (`RP`): classic continuous vari-speed resample — changes pitch with length, like a sampler or tracker.
-  - **Tones / LF** (`LF`): note-triggered 1:1 playback for sustained low-frequency material — 808s, sub bass, anything monophonic where Beats has no transients worth slicing at.
+  - **Low Frequency** (`LF`): note-triggered 1:1 playback for sustained low-frequency material — 808s, sub bass, anything monophonic where Beats has no transients worth slicing at.
 Nothing is resynthesised or granulated, so there is no phase-jump or comb artefact; the trade-off is